Back to stories

 Best for ecosystem: ChatGPT.
 The plugin ecosystem, GPT store, and widespread third-party integration still give OpenAI an edge for users who want to do more than chat.

-For a deeper dive into the capabilities and limitations of each platform, FreeAcademy's ChatGPT vs Claude vs Gemini comparison provides a comprehensive analysis.
+For a deeper dive into the capabilities and limitations of each platform, FreeAcademy's ChatGPT vs Claude vs Gemini comparison provides a comprehensive analysis, and their Gemini vs ChatGPT vs Claude breakdown covers which assistant to pick for 2026.
+Developers working in the terminal should also see the Claude Code vs Copilot CLI vs Gemini CLI guide.
 They also have detailed breakdowns of the ChatGPT free plan's specific features and limits and a Claude free vs Pro vs Max comparison.

 Getting Started